 The commissioning process is a feature to help non-expert users with the initial start-up of the motor/drive.
 The user is guided through several dialogue-based menus.
 Some of these menus use automatic identification mechanisms of the servo drive.
 The commissioning of the servo drive can be performed after the correct installation of the MPC ServoCommander parameterisation program and the setup of a communication connection to the servo drive.
 In addition, the servo drive should be completely connected and the supply with mains power should be possible.
-Follow the instructions concerning the correct installation of the servo drive in section 11.1 Notes concerning the safe and EMC-compliant installation on page 198.
+Follow the instructions concerning the correct installation of the servo drive in section 11.1 Proper wiring on page 205.